Professional Counselor

 What would you say to someone considering therapy with you?

-Whether you are searching for your first therapist or a new therapist, I care about creating a non-judgmental space where my clients feel safe and comfortable to show up authentically without any pressure to pretend or perform.
+I care about creating a non-judgmental space where my clients feel safe and comfortable to show up authentically without any pressure to pretend or perform.
 Life is not easy, and there is no right or wrong way to live your life.
-In therapy, we will brainstorm strategies for sustainable change to reduce distress and increase resilience.
+We will brainstorm strategies for sustainable change to reduce distress and increase resilience.

 What insurance do you accept?